 An unbelievably simple side dish that’s Paleo, Low Carb, and Whole30 compliant.
 To make it a complete meal, just add grilled chicken or shrimp!

-- 2 bags of frozen riced cauliflower rice, about 5 cups
+- 2 bags of frozen riced cauliflower, about 5 cups

 - 1 large tomato

 - 1 English cucumber or 2 garden cucumbers, seeded

 - 1 cup any combination of cilantro and parsley

 - 8-12 mint leaves (I don’t like a lot of mint in this but feel free to add more if you like it!)

 - Juice of 2 lemons + 1 tsp zest

 - 1 clove garlic minced

 Whisk all ingredients together and season to taste.